 Phishing attacks are the practice of sending fraudulent communications that appear to come from a reputable source.
-It is usually done through email.
-The goal is to steal sensitive data like credit card and login information, or to install malware on the victim's machine.
+It is usually performed through email.
+The goal is to steal sensitive data like credit card and login information or to install malware on the victim's machine.
 Phishing is a common type of cyber attack that everyone should learn about in order to protect themselves.

-Phishing starts with a fraudulent email or other communication that is designed to lure a victim.
+Phishing starts with a fraudulent email or other communication designed to lure a victim.
 The message is made to look as though it comes from a trusted sender.
-If it fools the victim, he or she is coaxed into providing confidential information, often on a scam website.
+If it fools the victim, he or she is coaxed into providing confidential information--often on a scam website.
 Sometimes malware is also downloaded onto the target's computer.

 Cybercriminals start by identifying a group of individuals they want to target.
 Then they create email and text messages that appear to be legitimate but actually contain dangerous links, attachments, or lures that trick their targets into taking an unknown, risky action.
 In brief:

 No single cybersecurity solution can avert all phishing attacks.
 Your company should consider a tiered security approach to lessen the number of phishing attacks and reduce the impact when attacks do occur.
 This multilayered approach includes employee awareness training.
 When an attack makes it through your security, employees are typically the last line of defense.

 Learn how to account for phishing attacks, how to recognize them, and what to do if you ever discern that you may have accidentally succumb to a phishing attack.
 Test your phishing knowledge by taking our Phishing Awareness Quiz.

 On any email client: You can examine hypertext links, which is one of the best ways to recognize a phishing attack.

 When checking for hyperlinks: The destination URL will show in a hover pop-up window near the hyperlink.
 Ensure that the destination URL link equals what is in the email.
 Additionally, be cautious about clicking on links that have strange characters in them or are abbreviated.